ZigengFU/INFO6205_01/README.md

 Zigeng Fu, Yitong Liu, Feng Qiu

 ## Project Overview
 In this project, our goal is to apply the Generic Algorithm on the position selection of a radar station.
-There are 15 military bases in an area, we need to find the optimal area where the radar station shoud be established so that the total signal strengh is the best.
+There are 15 military bases in an area, we need to find the optimal area where the radar station shoud be established so that the total signal strength is the best.

 ![scene](https://github.com/ZigengFU/INFO6205_501/blob/master/Reports/Materials/scene.png)

 There are 5000 generations in our evolution and 1000 individuals (potential radar station locations) in each generation, after gene selection, crossover, mutation in each generation, the final optimal area to set the radar station is figured out.
 Shown as the following images.

-3D diagram, in which the different colors represent for the amount of fitness, and the points represent for the individuals.
+- 3D diagram, in which the different colors represent for the amount of fitness, and the points represent for the individuals.
 ![3D diagram](https://github.com/ZigengFU/INFO6205_501/blob/master/Reports/Materials/distribution2.png)

-Scatter diagram, in which the red points represent for the individuals in the 5000th generation.
+- Scatter diagram, in which the red points represent for the individuals in the 5000th generation.
 ![scatter diagram](https://github.com/ZigengFU/INFO6205_501/blob/master/Reports/Materials/distribution4.png)

 ## Program Instructions